NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/ROS-MED/README.md

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->
+1. Streamline the development of software for image-guided robot-assisted interventions

+## Approach and Plan

+<!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Convert the CAD files for Smart Tempalte to the ROS model (URDF and XACRO).
 1. Test controlling and visualizing the robot on 3D Slicer.

-## Approach and Plan

-<!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Describe specific steps of **what you plan to do** to achieve the above described objectives.
-1. ...
-1. ...

 ## Progress and Next Steps